Ready For An Easter Data Hunt EGGstravaganza?

 Unsubscribe Requests – Don’t let these replies ruin the euphoria of your post-holiday sugar high!
 If someone didn’t go through the proper channels to automatically unsubscribe themselves from your mailing lists, then it’s your responsibility to catch their manual requests and promptly act on them.
 The silver lining?
 By removing them right away, before your next campaign, you protect your brand and keep your database up to date.
 The hidden egg here is that you are removing graymail from your list, and in so doing, ensuing your email reputation remains strong.

 Best of all, if you’re using LeadGnome to mine campaign reply emails, these eggs pretty much hunt themselves!
 LeadGnome is a web service that runs seamlessly in the background, automatically mining your campaign reply emails and updating your CRM with the account based intelligence found.
 For users of marketing automation systems like HubSpot , Marketo, and Eloqua, you can take automation a step further by creating custom programs that trigger workflows to send content, schedule tasks, and alert sales and marketing to important changes based on the information LeadGnome uncovers.

 So let the kids keep their jellybeans and chocolate bunnies this Easter, and forget those cheap plastic eggs!
 Start your very own data hunt eggstravaganza right from your email server and see what treats turn up!
-To get started right away, check out our 30-day free trial (no credit card or strings attached)!
+To get started right away, check out our Free Trial (no credit card or strings attached)!